3 Minute Thesis & Project Competition

 The Three Minute Thesis and Project competition is an annual, international event that challenges graduate students to present their research in easy-to-understand terms to a non-specialist audience.
 Participants are to present a clear, concise and engaging presentation of their work in a total of three minutes, with no props and only one non-animated PowerPoint slide.
 Check out some of the winning presentations from previous years on our YouTube channel.

-The Concordia final competition will be held on March 15, 2018 in MB 9.
+The Concordia final competition will be held on March 15, 2019 in the J.A.
+DeSeve Theatre.

 1:30pm - 2:00pm: Registration for participants and audience

 Members of the Concordia community and family/friends of the competitors are invited to attend the final competition.
 Please RSVP before Monday, March 11 at midnight to confirm your presence.

 To finalize your participation in the competition, you must have attended at least three (3) coaching sessions and submit the "Project Statement and Approval Form" before the deadline, Wednesday, March 6, 2019 at midnight.

 What are the benefits?